 What we need is a child who can recite copious amounts of very specific information.
 For example, a 5-year-old who says he died in Pearl Harbor, who can still speak fluent Japanese.

-Adult reincarnation is less impressive; even reincarnation researcher Ian Stevenson is skeptical of these stories.
-Information about past lives is often retrieved through regressive hypnosis, which is known for generating false recovered memories.
+Adult reincarnation is far less impressive, and even reincarnation researcher Ian Stevenson is skeptical of these stories.
+Information about these past lives is often retrieved through regressive hypnosis, which is known for generating false recovered memories.
 How else do you explain 1,500 women all claiming to be the reincarnated Cleopatra?

 I’m sure I’ve missed a few, but these are some of the more popular claims cited as evidence for the spirit (I’ve skipped the Near Death Experience so I can cover it more fully in my next post).

-I’m open to the idea of the spirit, but I have to wonder why proof of it remains so elusive.
+I’m open to the idea of the spirit, but if the spirit exists, I have to wonder why proof remains so elusive.
 Either God has some kind of weird spiritual protocol that limits how much proof can exist for the spirit, or proof is elusive because there’s nothing to prove.
-At some point we have to ask, “If there were proof, wouldn’t we have proven it by now?
+At some point we have to ask, “If there were proof, wouldn’t we have found it by now?”